 Initial Body Aspects

 Players must assemble a body for their Heliar.
-Players get 8 points to spend on their body components according to the costs listed below.
+Players get 8 Body Points to spend on their body components according to the costs listed below.

 -Broken components or flaws have negative costs and can be used to gain additional points to spend on other components.

--Chassis, Myos, and Sensorum are all mandatory components.
+-Chassis, Myos or Motivator, and Sensorum are all mandatory components.

 -Modules and Flaws are optional.